3D Foundations: Policies & Info

 60% Projects: All projects will be graded on your ePorts and be graded on overall quality; complexity of idea; craft of execution; late assignments will be penalized one full letter grade for every day they are late.
 Missing a critique will lower your project grade by 10%.
 You will be required to keep a sketch book which will be a significant portion of each project grade.
 All projects will be due on the critique day and the following components will be due on your ePort by the next class.
 These are the components you should have for each project on your ePort.
 Each project will have ONE POST, which should contain all of the following elements:

-Sketchbook/Drawings: Take pictures of your sketch book drawings with your phone or SLR camera and add comments about what you were thinking.
+- Sketchbook/Drawings: Take pictures of your sketch book drawings with your phone or SLR camera and add comments about what you were thinking.
+Depending on the project guidelines you may also need to include:

-Maquettes: Photograph your maquettes and include them.
+- Maquettes: Photograph your maquettes when applicable and include them.
 Explain why you did these and how they were helpful.
 How could you have done things differently to improve the finished work?
 Could you have made them differently or used a different material?
 Bigger?
 Smaller?
 Etc.

 Finished Piece: This is where you have a few pictures (probably at the top of your post) and write a longer formal “artist” statement that talks about the intent or idea you started out with and how the piece changed over the process.
 Then evaluate the finished piece using the project description and the elements of design.
-Also talk about the things you learned that you will take forward into other art making.
-It is valid to have a piece fail or come out in unexpected ways but still have learned a great deal!
+Also reflect on the things you learned that you will take forward into other art making.
+It is valid to have a piece fail or come out in unexpected ways and you need to understand you STILL learned a great deal!
 As artists we are constantly venturing into unknown territories (ideas/materials/styles/etc) and should be comfortable with a process that is rich in experimenting and play the pushes the limits (maybe even to failure).
 It is fine to put this at the top of your post even though it is the final step.

 - Other project materials: TBA